 9. Flood Skirts and Barriers

-Consider attaching flood skirts and barriers to windows and doors and air bricks.
+Consider attaching flood skirts or barriers to windows and doors and around air bricks.
 These will help to keep water out of your home.

 10. Seal Openings